Need to check Kepler for memory leaks

 any code doing that.
 Any suggestions?

-#4 Updated by Sean Riddle almost 11 years ago
+#4 Updated by Sean Riddle about 11 years ago

 I did not detect significant memory leaks.
 From a cost-benefit perspective, there is little advantage to push to find them now versus at a later point in time.
 This should not impair release.